 Quite a few Android users complained that they are facing a problem with their handset when they are trying to open the Settings option.
 It’s showing “Unfortunately, Settings has stopped working”.
-This was a very common issue back in the time when KitKat update was released.
-However, the problem is not always related to the software update, and if you see this error message on your device try the solutions below and hopefully, you will fix your Android device.
+This was a very common issue back in the time when the KitKat update was released.
+However, the problem is not always related to the software update, and if you see this error message on your device try the solutions below, and hopefully, you will fix your Android device.

 Restart the device

-‘Unfortunately, settings has stopped working’ is a very annoying issue but you can fix it just by restarting your Android phone or tablet.
+‘Unfortunately, settings have stopped working’ is a very annoying issue but you can fix it just by restarting your Android phone or tablet.
 Press and hold the Power button.
 When the menu opens, tap Restart.
 Try to access the settings.

 Clear cache of the device